devtut/generate/docs/python/comparisons.md

 ```

 The above returns `True` if each comparison returns `True`.
 However, using convoluted chaining is not a good style.
-A good chaining will be =directional=, not more complicated than
+A good chaining will be "directional", not more complicated than

 ```
 1 > x > -4 > y != 8